Romanians lose faith in squabbling politicians

 Between these unseemly squabbles, the traditional holiday during Bucharest’s scorching summer and campaigning for the November election, there is little time or desire left for important economic reforms.

-These include privatizations of Romania’s inefficient state industries - listing a hydro power company is already on hold after it declared insolvency - improvements to the outdated and corrupt health system and liberalizing energy prices.
+These include privatisations of Romania’s inefficient state industries - listing a hydro power company is already on hold after it declared insolvency - improvements to the outdated and corrupt health system and liberalising energy prices.

 The leu remains near lows - painful for the two-thirds of borrowers who have foreign currency loans - and government borrowing costs are rising.
 With a struggling economy, Ponta also has to bring the budget gap below 3 percent of gross domestic product to avoid EU penalties.